mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.10.1 =
+* Fixed bug with Mailerlite subscription not working.
+* Fixed bug where hiding note wasn’t working.
+* Fixed bug where effects wasn’t working in customizer preview.
+* Fixed: Uncaught TypeError: Cannot read property 'scrollHeight' of undefined.
+* Fixed bug with scripts not being cleaned up in customizer.

 = 2.2.10.0 =
 * Added support for changing optin font sizes.